mattleblanc/uvic-beamer/README.md

-### uvic-beamer
+# uvic-beamer

 A beamer template loosely following the University of Victoria's style guidelines.

 ## Installation

-To install this beamer theme, you can check out the repository into the working directory of your beamer project with:
+To use this beamer template, you can check out the repository into the working directory of your beamer project with:

 ```
 git clone git@github.com:mattleblanc/uvic-beamer.git